Skip to content

 Four turns:

-- Refine.
+3. Refine.
 Multi-turn edits in chat.
 "Add a Head of Partnerships."
 "Make it global."
 "Drop the marketing seat for now."
 Each turn returns a new draft; the parts you didn't ask about stay put.

 The brief is the input.
 The blueprint is the artifact.
 The deploy is the cutover.

-Why a chat shape
+Why a conversational shape

 The thing being designed — a programmable company — is conversational by nature.
 A founder in their head doesn't have a complete blueprint; they have a thesis and a set of constraints.
 A wizard with 30 fields demands the founder pre-decide every field.
-A chat lets the Architect ask only what matters next, and lets the founder change their mind without rewinding a stepper.
+A draft-and-refine loop lets the Architect ask only what matters next, and lets the founder change their mind without rewinding a stepper.

 What gets generated